-In Pennsylvania, How Do DUI Checkpoints Work?
+How Do DUI Checkpoints Work?

-Checkpoints are deployed when set up by police at a pre-determined temporary - and publicized - location.
+Checkpoints are deployed when set up by police at a pre-determined temporary – and publicized – location.
 Here the police use roadblocks to slow traffic and briefly detain drivers.
-Those they believe to be suspicious after an interview will be asked to pull over, exit their vehicle, and submit to field sobriety testing (the answers to most questions regarding field sobriety testing can be found at Click here
+Those they believe to be suspicious after an interview will be asked to pull over, exit their vehicle, and submit to field sobriety testing (the answers to most questions regarding field sobriety testing can be found Here).

 This content was written on behalf of Greg Prosmushkin.